midonet/midonet/docs/arp-table.md

 ## Execution model

-As opposed to the previous design.
-All operations now run out of the simulation that requested them, instead of delegating work to the `RouterManager` actor.
+All operations run out of the simulation that requests them.
+This happens when an RCU Router needs to resolve a MAC address or discovers a new IP-MAC mapping to add to the ARP table (while processing a received ARP packet).

 ### `get()` method